jezer0x/blog/_posts/2022-06-30-blockchain-scaling.md

 In computer science, there are two main approaches to scaling:

 1. **Vertically:** Make nodes[^nodes] more and more powerful.
 This is what Web1 servers typically looked like since most users would only be consumers of the data. *As traffic increased, you’d upgrade servers’ specifications to keep up.* Beyond a certain point, scaling vertically stops being a cost-effective way.
     1. As you scale blockchains vertically, they become more centralized since the minimum requirements for running a node increase.
-Thus, we see highly specialized computers dominate the share of validators.[^asics]
+Thus, we see highly specialized computers[^asics] dominate the share of validators.
 2. **Horizontally:** Add more nodes and split the work between them.
 Web2 systems generally evolved this way to distribute web traffic evenly between their centralized servers and databases.
 The amount of coordination overhead incurred by the system depends upon the number of nodes[^coordination] and how tightly controlled the environment is.[^control]
     1. For decentralization in Web3, blockchains need to scale horizontally without making strict assumptions about network topology (e.g. maximum latency) and network participants (e.g. minimum system specifications).
 Good behavior has to be coordinated in this trustless environment using asymmetric encryption and game theoretic incentive mechanisms[^sticks]

 [![scaling](../assets/2022-06-30-blockchain-scaling/scaling.png)](https://www.pc-freak.net/blog/vertical-horizontal-server-services-scaling-vertical-horizontal-hardware-scaling/){: .align-center}

 We can start to see a fundamental tension between scaling and decentralization.
+If you scale vertically (easier way), you lose decentralization.
+If you want to keep/improve decentralization, you have to contend with the challenges and bottlenecks of horizontal scaling.
 This tension,  coined as the “[Blockchain Trilemma](https://medium.com/certik/the-blockchain-trilemma-decentralized-scalable-and-secure-e9d8c41a87b3)” by Vitalik Buterin, underlies all conversations around scaling.

 There are a few questions to ask while evaluating any blockchain scaling approach: